conmaol/maglocunus/other/history/David_Thomson-England_19th_century/Britain_1815.md

 ## The social scene

 §1.
-A time of rapid and unprecedented social change –
+The Battle of Waterloo in 1815 (the end of the Napoleonic Wars) came at a time of rapid and unprecedented social change in England –
 - rapid population growth (including Irish immigration)
 - rapid industrialisation
   - coal mines, cotton mills, woollen mills, blast furnaces